 The ability to support, evaluate and challenge their own and others’ views using historical evidence from a range of sources;

 The ability to think, reflect, debate, discuss and evaluate the past by formulating and refining questions and lines of enquiry;

 A respect for historical evidence and the ability to make critical use of it to support their learning;

 A desire to embrace challenging activities, including opportunities to undertake high-quality research across a range of history topics;

 A developing sense of curiosity about the past and how and why people interpret the past in different ways.

 Planning is informed by and aligned with the national curriculum (2014).
-Cross curricular outcomes in history are used in every year group, where appropriate, with strong links between the history curriculum and English and art lessons, enabling further contextual learning.
+We deliver cross curricular lessons where appropriate, with strong links between the history curriculum and English and art lessons, enabling further contextual learning.
 Lessons are differentiated to enable all learners including those with SEN or EAL to access the curriculum.
-In order for these children to reach their potential, maths and English intervention groups are carefully planned on a rotational basis so that the same children do not miss out on multiple History objectives.
 Challenges are given and higher level questions are asked to those children who are working at greater depth.

 The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children in reception to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.